flipt-io/reverst/README.md

 Reverst is a (load-balanced) reverse-tunnel server and Go server-client library built on QUIC and HTTP/3.

-- Go Powered: Written in Go using [quic-go](github.com/quic-go/quic-go)
+- Go Powered: Written in Go using [quic-go](https://github.com/quic-go/quic-go)
 - Compatible: The Go `client` package is built on `net/http` standard-library abstractions
 - Load-balanced: Run multiple instances of your services behind the same tunnel
-- Performant: Built on-top of QUIC and HTTP/3
+- Performant: Built on top of QUIC and HTTP/3

 ## Building